SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/apache.md

 - **`sumo.datasource`**.
 Fixed value of **apache**.
 - **`webengine.system`**.
 Fixed value of **apache**.
 - **`deployment.environment`** User configured field at the time of collector installation.
 This identifies the environment where the apache env resides.
-For example: dev, prod or qa.
+For example: dev, prod, or qa.
 - **`webengine.cluster.name`**.
 User configured.
 Enter a uniquely identifiable name for your Apache web server cluster to show in the Sumo Logic dashboards.
 - **`webengine.node.name`**.
 Includes the value of the hostname of the machine which is being monitored.